Propel Grants logo with tagline

 • Feasibility

-Applicants should focus primarily on demonstrating how their project aligns with the Propel Grant’s purpose and explaining how the proposed activities will strengthen the competitiveness of their proposal for external funding.
-These aspects will carry the most weight during the review.
+Applicants should focus primarily on demonstrating alignment with the Propel Grant’s purpose and clearly explaining how the proposed activities will strengthen the competitiveness of their external funding proposal.
+These considerations carry the greatest weight in determining funding decisions.

 Apply for a Propel Grant